 "Take ye my blood, my body take, in memory of me!" -- (again, repeated in whispers.)

 Promise of redemption through faith.
 Firmly and stoutly faith declares itself, exalted, willing even in suffering.-- To the promise renewed Faith answers from the dimmest heights -- as on the pinions of the snow-white dove -- hovering downwards -- usurping more and more the hearts of men, filling the world, the whole of Nature with the mightiest force, then glancing up again to heaven's vault as if appeased.
 But once more, from out the awe of solitude, throbs forth the cry of loving pity: the agony, the holy sweat of Olivet, the divine death-throes of Golgotha -- the body pales, the blood flows forth, and glows now in the chalice with the heavenly glow of blessing, shedding on all that lives and languishes the grace of ransom won by Love.
 For him who -- fearful rue for sin at heart -- must quail before the godlike vision of the Grail, for Amfortas, sinful keeper of the sacred relic, we are made ready: will redemption heal the gnawing torments of the soul?
 Once more we hear the promise, and -- we hope!

 These are the only words I have read about Parsifal that actually get me closer to understanding the piece.

-They are not difficult to understand, and sharply contrast the various wordy "explanations" that intellectuals have written about this and other works of this composer.
+They are not difficult to understand, and sharply contrast with the various wordy "explanations" that intellectuals have written about this and other works of this composer.